Romania Country Commercial Guide

 Principal Business Associations

-Directories of local professional service providers and principal business associations that offer clear value to U.S. firms may be obtained through the U.S. Commercial Service in Bucharest, Romania.
+Further information, including directories of local professional service providers and principal business associations that offer clear value to U.S. firms may be obtained through the U.S. Commercial Service in Bucharest, Romania

 Limitations on Selling U.S. Products and Services